 Eliza-64 is a Commodore 64 adaptation of the famous Eliza program developed at MIT.
-Eliza acts as a psychotherapist analyzing your input and responding with an appropriate comment
+Eliza acts as a psychotherapist analyzing your input and responding with an appropriate comment or question

-GREAT FAMILY AND PARTY ENTERTAINMENT
+GREAT FAMILY AND PARTY ENTERTAINMENT NOW ONLY \$19.95

-NOW ONLY \$19.95 Ohio residents add 51/9% sales tax
+Ohio residents add 51/% sales tax

 Send check or money order to.

-OMEGA-SOFT

-P.O.
-BOX 3686

-Cassette Machine

-Mansfield, Ohio 44907 Language Fast

-(dealer inquiries invited)
+Disc or OMEGA-SOFT Cassette P.O.
+BOX 3686 Machine Mansfield, Ohio 44907 Language Fast (dealer inquiries invited)